Faicey/.github/profile/README.md

 By focusing on these objectives, Faicey's modular UI/UX system will strive to deliver a user-friendly, highly customizable, and seamlessly integrated interface for users to interact with generative AI models.
 It will provide real-time feedback, adapt to evolving language models, and ensure a modular, scalable, and fast design.

-DESIGN parameter goals
-1) modular
-2) UIUX for a machine learning agent should be similar to looking into the mirror of the collective human consciousness.
+UIUX for a machine learning agent should be similar to looking into the mirror of the collective human consciousness.
 Each component and agent should be accessiable as a modular component.
 The central "mind" of the language model should be able to extrapolate information from any language model as an inhereted toolset.

 reference tools <br />
 https://lablab.ai/tech </br>